You found our list of top cloud phone systems for small businesses.

 List of the best cloud phone systems for small businesses

 Several of today’s cloud phone systems designed for small businesses focus on competitive pricing, user-friendly features, and excellent customer service.
-If you run a small business, consider the following cloud phone systems.
+If you run a small business, consider the following cloud office phone systems.

 Dialpad is an AI-driven cloud-based phone system that includes the usual features, such as unrestricted calls in the US and Canada, with unlimited texting.
 Dialpad’s basic subscription is $15 per user per month and includes voicemail greetings and G Suite and Office 365 integrations.